LERCAutomation/DataSearches-UserGuide/execute/execute.rst

 [MapInfo version here]

-All exported data tables, GIS layers and the log file are kept in the `GISFolder`_ as specified in the XML document.
+All exported data tables, GIS layers and the log file are kept in the `GISFolder <../setup/setup.html#gisfolder>`__ as specified in the XML document.

 Now you can repeat the analysis as required.